AustinMRivera/finalprojectAustinRivera/README.md

 ## Help
 If the API token is invalid—error messages will appear in the console.
-Email alerts may fail due to SMTP settingss. python app.py --debug  # Run in debug mode for more logs if needed
+Email alerts may fail due to SMTP settingss.

 ## Authors
 Austin Rivera amrivera5@mail.fhsu.edu